 The key functions of the Ground Segment are as follows:

-The Product Distribution (PD) distributes the GOES-R level 0, level 1, and level 2+ products created by the PG function through a variety of means.
-Users of GOES-R data, including NOAA weather forecasters, research scientists, and the general public will have different means of accessing GOES-R data.
-PD sends data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) for immediate use by the NWS forecast offices, PDA for distribution to and search and retrieval by users, and CLASS for long-term storage and management by the NOAA data centers.
+The Product Distribution (PD) distributes the GOES-R Level 1b, and Level 2+ products created by the PG function through a variety of means.
+Users of GOES-R data, including NOAA weather forecasters, research scientists and the general public will have different means of accessing GOES-R data.
+PD sends data to the National Weather Service (NWS) Advanced Weather Interactive Processing System (AWIPS) for immediate use by the NWS forecast offices and to PDA for distribution to and search and retrieval by users.
 Additional information regarding GOES-R data access can be found in the User Readiness section of this site.

-The Enterprise Management/Infrastructure (EM/IS) supports all of the above by monitoring, assessing, and controlling the configuration of the operational systems, networks, and communications for the GOES-R ground system, as well as providing common insfrastructure and services.
-EM serves as the “glue” that links the MM, PG, and PD functions and provides for a degree of automated control for routine system operations and failure recovery.
+The Enterprise Management/Infrastructure (EM/IS) supports all of the above by monitoring, assessing and controlling the configuration of the operational systems, networks and communications for the GOES-R ground system, as well as providing common infrastructure and services.
+EM serves as the “glue” that links the MM, PG and PD functions and provides for a degree of automated control for routine system operations and failure recovery.